 - Liaison with previous school or setting, if applicable

-- Observations of children when they come into school, by class teachers, Teaching Assistants and the SEN team.
+- Observations of children when they come into school, by class teachers, Teaching Assistants and the SEND team.

 - Home Visits for children starting in Nursery or Reception.